contube-org/contube/README.md

 run the Contube container.

-Note: If you encounter connection issues with the Contube container, try restarting the container by running `docker-compose restart contube`.
+Note: If you encounter connection issues with the Contube container, try restarting the container by running `docker-compose restart contube-test`.
 If you encounter other issues, please feel free to open an issue.

 ## How to Build